AlyAssem/super-duper-drive/README.md

 # Super*Duper*Drive Cloud Storage
 > A full-stack web application built with java and springboot eco-system, Implementing CRD(create, read, delete) operations for file and CRUD(create, read, update, delete) operations for notes and credentials for users.

-> this project was submitted for the first course of udacity java webdeveloper nano-degree. (https://classroom.udacity.com/nanodegrees/nd035/dashboard/overview)
+## This project was submitted for the first course of udacity java webdeveloper nano-degree. (https://classroom.udacity.com/nanodegrees/nd035/dashboard/overview)

 ## Used Technologies:
 1) Junit & Selenium for end-to-end testing.